Matías Rosso

-Matías Gabriel Rosso (born 12 March 1993) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División side Estudiantes (LP).
+Matías Gabriel Rosso (born 12 March 1993) is an Argentine former professional footballer who played as a midfielder.

 Career

 Chacarita Juniors of the Primera B Metropolitana were Rosso's first senior club, he joined their first-team in 2013 and made his professional debut in August in a goalless draw with Tristán Suárez.
 He scored the first goal of his career on 3 November against Villa Dálmine.
 In total, Rosso scored six goals in twenty-nine games in his debut campaign.
 Four goals in nineteen followed in 2014 as Chacarita won promotion to Primera B Nacional.
 Rosso was subsequently signed by Argentine Primera División side Estudiantes (LP) in January 2015.
 His debut came on 13 February vs. Independiente del Valle in the Copa Libertadores.

 After eight games for Estudiantes (LP), Rosso departed to join Aldosivi on loan in January 2016.
 His stay was short as he returned to La Plata following just three appearances.
 On 8 July, Rosso rejoined Chacarita Juniors on loan.
 However, he returned to his parent club six months later as he failed to make an appearance, appearing on the bench once.
 Rosso completed a third loan away from Estudiantes (LP) to join their namesakes - Estudiantes (BA).
 He remained with Estudiantes (BA) for two seasons and made ten appearances, he also scored on his debut; a 3–2 Primera B Metropolitana win over Talleres.